 Appropriate and adequate staffing will be critical as the library moves forward in meeting the Institute's higher language proficiency goals in the years ahead.
-Aiso Library ranks low when compared to other military academic libraries, and is at its lowest staffing levels since FY 1988 when five fulltime professional librarian positions and an additional seven staff positions were funded for a total of 12 library staff (Ev.
+Aiso Library ranks low when compared other military academic libraries and is at its lowest staffing levels since FY 1988 when five fulltime professional librarian positions and an additional seven staff positions were funded for a total of 12 library staff (Ev.
 15, 16).
 The Aiso Head Librarian has begun and will continue to work with the TRADOC Librarian to articulate a required staffing model for Aiso Library.
 The library has a role to play in supporting the institution-set standard raising students' language proficiency levels (see QFE).
 By targeting acquisitions efforts strategically on the electronic delivery of resources, the library will be better able to meet students where they are in terms of their expectations of information technology.
 In addition, the library will be better able to deliver language resources to DLIFLC faculty where they work.
 Finally, the library can support the Institute's efforts to attract and retain teachers of exceptional quality by providing the academic resources that meet the faculty's professional needs.

 Per Army Regulation, libraries are to collect data and feedback from patrons every two years (Ev.
 14 see section 3-2).
-Through the Self Study process, the new head librarian identified that the library has not conducted a survey since 2002.
+The new head librarian identified that the library has not conducted a survey since 2002.
 Routine and regular surveys of students and faculty are essential to measure how the library is being used and how it is perceived.
 Surveys will help the library to assess the quality, variety, and depth of the collections.
 Library staff is encouraged to let patrons know that feedback is welcome and many patrons who use the library on a regular basis freely offer information about titles, authors, subjects, and even vendors or bookstores.
 While this serves as ongoing informal feedback from patrons of the library, a formal survey would help to determine user needs.

-- The Head Librarian will continue to work with the TRADOC Librarian to articulate a required staffing model for Aiso Library. - The head librarian has begun working on a survey for library services that will be deployed no later than the end of the second quarter of FY18.
+- The Head Librarian will continue to work with the TRADOC Librarian to articulate a required staffing model for Aiso Library. - Create and conduct a library survey.
 Deploy the survey every two years in accordance with Army Regulation 25-97. - Based on survey results, address staffing shortages by investigating the possibility of future hires or reducing services. - Continue to expand access to electronic resources in all languages taught by DLIFLC. - Finish developing a working plan with Aiso Library's webmaster to address systematic website updates in a timely manner.